x-sushant-x/x-sushant-x/README.md

 ### Introduction

 Hello 👋, I'm Sushant.
 I'm a 4th-year B.Tech Computer Science Engineering Student at Maharishi Markandeshwar University.
-I'm a Back-End developer trying to convert imagination into technology.

 My primary focus is on backend engineering, and I have a deep understanding of Golang, JavaScript, TypeScript, and NodeJS.
 I am eager to bring my skills and experience to a new challenge as a backend engineer.
 I have worked with and can work with different technologies.